League Rules

 1. USGA rules will govern play with local rules as indicated herein and on the scorecard.

-2. Players should indicate on the scorecard their current handicaps as posted by the CDGA.
-Handicaps will be limited to the USGA maximum handicap index of 54.0 for all weekly and tournament events.
-According to USGA standards, the green course slope of 121 at the Wilmette Golf Club results in a maximum course handicap of 56.
+2. Day-of-play handicaps as posted by the CDGA will be used.
+Handicaps will be limited to the USGA maximum handicap index of 54.0 for weekly and tournament events.
+According to USGA standards, the green course slope of 121/rating of 68.6 and the white course slope of 118/rating of 67.5 at the Wilmette Golf Club results in a maximum course handicap of 56.

 3. Competition will be by divisions according to handicap.
-Divisions will be adjusted after each CDGA Handicap Revision on the first of the month during the season.
+Divisions will be adjusted on the first of the month during the season.

-5. In order for scores to be eligible for prizes, two cards for each threesome or foursome must show the full name of the player and be signed, attested, dated and turned in immediately after play to the Tournament Director.
+5. Two players are required to keep a scorecard for each threesome or foursome.
+The cards should show the full name of all players and be signed, attested to and dated.
+Depending on the league, one or both scorecards should be turned in to the Tournament Director immediately after play.
 Scorecards serve as the official record of a player’s round.

 8. Each player is responsible for announcing her correct score at the completion of each hole.
 If there is a discrepancy, the score should be resolved and entered on the scorecard before the players begin the next hole.